 What is often left out of the advertisements is the diversity in landscape and history that accompanies these lands.
 In contrast with the sun-soaked fields stand the craggy Apennines, their peaks so high they tangle with the clouds.

-While I love the famous Cinque Terre hike, if you’re looking to trek on dirt paths instead of cobble walkways—and get away from more touristy areas—hiking in Tuscany’s mountains, far above the common tracks, unlocks the magic of the region.
+While I love the famous Cinque Terre hiking trails, if you’re looking to trek on dirt paths instead of cobble walkways—and get away from more touristy areas—hiking in Tuscany’s mountains, far above the common tracks, unlocks the magic of the region.

 Pros and Cons of Hiking in Tuscany